 Cedar Hedge Maintenance

 Once in the ground, you need to provide basic care to your cedar trees to keep them green and healthy!

 Watering a Cedar Hedge

 Watering is the key to success, especially in the first year of your hedge.
-Once they put down roots, your cedars can go a week without rain.
+Once they put down roots, your cedar trees can go a week without rain.
 However, if it goes longer than that, you should take the matters into your own hands.
-Remember that a good rain counts as a watering.
+Remember that a good rain counts as watering.

 To make sure they never dry out, install a soaker hose over the root balls of your cedars and water them for one hour once a week.
 This will allow water to penetrate the soil and get to the roots.
 Also, remember that watering in the evening or out of the sun will lower the risks of scorching the foliage.